arshaw/ghi-scoreboard/README.md

 columns: [ 'number', 'titleAndLabels', 'plusReactions' ]
 ```

-Entries within the array can be simple strings, which indicate a standard column type, or they can be complex object, which indicate [custom column types](#custom-column-types).
+Entries within the array can be simple strings, which indicate a standard column type, or they can be complex object, which indicate [Custom Columns](#custom-columns).

-#### Standard Column Types
+#### Standard Columns

 The following column types are built-in and ready to use: